marcobarilari/labMONSTER/README.md

     3dClustSim           : success
     3dMVM                : success
 ```

+#### freesurfer

+available for all users

+[ TIPS :bulb: ]

-6. set up freesurfer by adding this in `~/.bashrc` and then take care to have license somewhere
+- set up freesurfer by adding this in `~/.bashrc` and then take care to have license somewhere

 ```bash
 export FREESURFER_HOME=/usr/local/freesurfer/7.3.2/
 source $FREESURFER_HOME/SetUpFreeSurfer.sh
 ```
+#### itksanp

+available for all users

-7. itksanp run this in the terminal to call the app via terminal with `itksnap`
+- run this in the terminal to call the app via terminal with `itksnap`

 ```bash
 export PATH=$PATH:/usr/local/itksnap-3.8.0-20190612-Linux-gcc64/bin